Persistent and Zigzag Homology: A Matrix Factorization Viewpoint: Preliminaries

 \subsection{Quiver Representations}

-A quiver representation is a directed graph $\calQ(V, E)$ where every vertex $v_i\in V$ has an associated vector space $V_i$ over a common field $\FF$, and each directed edge $(v_i, v_j) \in E$ has an associated $\FF$-linear transformation $A_{i,j}:V_i \to V_j$.
-Two quivers $\calQ_1(V^1, E^1), \calQ_2(V^2, E^2)$ are said to be isomorphic if the underlying graphs are isomorphic and there are change of bases $B_i$ for each $V^2_i$ so that $A^1_{i,j} = (B_i)^{-1} A^2_{i,j} B_j$.
-Quiver representation theory is concerned with classifying quivers up to isomorphism, a problem that originated with classification of Lie Algebras \cite{derksenQuiverRepresentations2005}.
+The application of quiver representations to persistent and zigzag homology has been of interest ever since it was introduced in the context of zigzag barcodes \cite{ZZtheory2010}.
+A fairly recent survey of existing results and applications to topological data analysis can be found in a monograph by Oudot \cite{Oudot}.

-The ability to classify an arbitrary quiver relies entirely on the underlying undirected graph, and not on the dimensions of the vector spaces or ranks of maps.
-Both persistent and zigzag homology are quivers of type $A_n$, for which the underlying graph is a line graph on $n$ vertices, where $n$ can be any finite positive integer.
+A quiver is a mathematical term for what is known in computer science as a directed multi-graph, which is a collection of vertices (nodes) $V$ and a multiset $E$ of edges in $V\times V$.
+We will only consider directed multi-graphs consisting of a finite number of nodes and edges.
+A quiver representation is a directed multi-graph $\calQ(V, E)$ where every vertex $v_i\in V$ has an associated vector space $V_i$ over a common field $\FF$, and each directed edge $(v_i, v_j) \in E$ has an associated $\FF$-linear transformation $A_{i,j}:V_i \to V_j$.
+Two quiver representations $\calQ_1(V^1, E^1), \calQ_2(V^2, E^2)$ are said to be isomorphic if the underlying graphs are isomorphic and there are change of bases $B_i$ for each $V^2_i$ so that $A^1_{i,j} = (B_i)^{-1} A^2_{i,j} B_j$.
+Quiver representation theory is concerned with classifying quiver representations up to isomorphism, a problem that originated with classification of Lie Algebras \cite{derksenQuiverRepresentations2005}.

-A theorem due to Gabriel shows that the collection of underlying graphs of quivers that have a finite number of indecomposable representations are known as the Dynkin diagrams, which include $A_n$, as well as several other classes of graph \cite{gabrielI}.
+The ability to classify arbitrary quiver representations relies entirely on the underlying undirected graph.
+Both persistent and zigzag homology are quiver representations of type $A_n$, for which the underlying graph is a line graph on $n$ vertices, where $n$ can be any finite positive integer.
+A theorem due to Gabriel shows that the collection of underlying graphs of quiver representations that have a finite number of indecomposable representations are known as the Dynkin diagrams, which include $A_n$, as well as several other classes of graph \cite{gabrielI}.
 We will refer to type $A_n$ quivers where all arrows point in the same direction {\em persistence-type} quivers, and type $A_n$ quivers where arrows alternate direction {\em zigzag-type} quivers.